-The Approved Code of Practice for the Design, Safe Operation, Maintenance and Servicing of Boilers, which is part of the Health and Safety in Employment Act 1992, states that steam boilers must be surveyed annually.
-We can provide survey services and arrange for an independent inspector to certify the boiler.
+The Approved Code of Practice for the Design, Safe Operation, Maintenance and Servicing of Boilers, which is part of the Health and Safety at Work Act 2015, states that steam boilers must be surveyed annually.
+Tubman Heating can provide survey services and arrange for an independent inspector to certify the boiler.

 Can I get a greater output from my boiler?

 It depends.
-We can assess your current set-up and advise you if its performance can be improved.
-In many cases, the answer will be no and a bigger boiler will need to be considered.
+A detailed assessment of your current set-up will be required.
+In many cases, the answer will be ‘no’ and a bigger boiler will need to be considered.

 Should I consider changing my coal-fired boiler?

-If you have access to reticulated gas the answer is most certainly “yes.”
+The NZ Government is keen to move away from coal -fired boilers due the the high level of CO2 and other emissions from them.
+If you have access to reticulated gas this is your best alternative.
 There are real savings to be made in fuel costs; there are no storage requirements or delivery trucks; there will be no coal dust, less maintenance and greater reliability.
 If there is no reticulated gas available, diesel can also provide fuel cost savings and reduce your need for storage.
-Modern coal-fired boilers are reasonably efficient but the other issues mentioned above mean switching to gas or diesel may be the right move.
+LPG is another option.

 What happens if my boiler breaks down?

-Just call us in Auckland on 444-5076 at any time, 24 hours a day, 7 days a week.
-We have experienced service people on hand.
+Just call your local Tubman Heating branch at any time, 24 hours a day, 7 days a week.
+They have experienced service people on hand.

 Can you install a boiler I have purchased elsewhere?

-What is your approach to Health and Safety?
+What is the approach to Health and Safety?

-Our policy has detailed procedures and reporting requirements.
-We are Site Safe certified, as are all our field staff.
-We take Health and Safety and our responsibilities to the environment very seriously.
-We provide services to some of New Zealand’s leading organisations and pride ourselves in meeting or exceeding their requirements.
+The company’s policy has detailed procedure and reporting requirements.
+It is Site Safe certified, as are all its field staff.
+The company is Prequal certified to 4-star rating.
+Health & Safety and responsibilities to the environment are taken very seriously.
+Tubman Heating provide services to some of New Zealand’s leading organisations and pride themselves in meeting or exceeding those companies’ requirements.

 Is quality a key concern for Tubman Heating Limited?

 Yes, it certainly is.
-We are ISO 9001:2008 certified and have been for many years.
-Quality is at the centre of everything we do.
-Every staff meeting and management meeting has a quality focus where process improvement and customer satisfaction are discussed.
+The company is ISO 9001:2015 certified and has been for many years.
+Quality is at the center of everything they do.
+Every staff, management and health & safety meeting has a quality focus where process improvement and customer satisfaction are discussed.